-Current FAB members include: Natalia Esling, Anna Kimmel, Asher Warren, and Azadeh Sharifi.
+Current FAB members include: Nien Yuan Cheng, Natalia Esling, Anna Kimmel, Diana Damian Martin, Alexandra Portmann and Corrie Tan.

 Natalia Esling is a SSHRC postdoctoral research fellow at the University of British Columbia in the Department of Theatre & Film.
 She received her PhD in Drama, Theatre & Performance Studies from the University of Toronto.
 Her current dramaturgical research considers the affective potential of immersive theatre practices both within and beyond an artistic context.
 She is co-organizer of … Continue reading Natalia Esling